Surgery is often the best option for bulging varicose veins visible

 injections of heparin for you around the time of your surgery.
 This is

-particularly important if you have had a previous deep venous thrombosis but is being used increasingly frequently in all types of surgery.
+particularly important if you have had a previous deep venous thrombosis.
 Heparin

 injections thin the blood and reduce the risk of thrombosis.
 Compression stockings are also used around the time of surgery to reduce the